How To Do Intermittent Fasting

 -

-- maintenance of muscle mass with weight loss; and,
+- Maintenance of muscle mass during weight loss

 How to implement intermittent fasting